AlexCharlton/hyperscene-chicken/README.md

 Scenes that use the lighting extension have an `#f32(r g b)` ambient light associated with them, set by this function.

-    [procedure] (ambient-light SCENE)

-Returns the `#f32(r g b)` ambient light color of the scene.
-Modifying this has no effect on the scene’s ambient light.

     [procedure] (add-light PARENT COLOR INTENSITY [DIRECTION] [SPOT-ANGLE])

 Adds a new light to the given node (or scene) with `#f32(r g b)` `COLOR`. `INTENSITY` is the floating point value associated with the brightness of the light. `DIRECTION` is an `#f32(x y z)` vector that indicates the direction that the light is pointing, defaulting to `#f32(0 0 0)`. `SPOT-ANGLE` indicates the angle in radians that the light is spread over (defaulting to `0`, representing a non-spotlight source).
 A node is returned that can be moved, rotated, and sized like any other node.